mainmatter/playbook/project-flow/full-service/README.md

 - flows: transitions between portions of the navigational structure that are triggered by interactive elements

-User Stories are visualized using coarse diagrams (e.g. hand-drawn on paper) including all of these identified pieces and the relationships between them.
+User Stories are visualized using coarse diagrams (e.g. hand-drawn marker sketches) including all of these identified pieces and the relationships between them.
 During the workshop, participants will discuss and redraw these diagrams several times until an ideal solution emerges.
 That final solution is then written down in a user story document consisting of:

 - a textual description of the user story, the need that it addresses and the solution that it provides